Lukmanovr/hugo-demo/content/posts/origin_paper.md

 ---

 <a  href= https://www.nature.com/articles/s41598-020-66240-1><img src='/images/Frontiers/origin.png' alt='Journal cover image' width=max  padding ='50' align='middle' style="border:3px solid grey"></a>
-Have you ever wondered how low in the abundance a substance should be to pass unregistered with modern analytical instruments?
-In this paper we show that this number can be ridiculously low.
+In this paper we show that with our new mass spectrometry system we can detect very low abundances of organic molecules.
 To be precise - in the femtomole/mm<sup>-2</sup> range - which is a billionth of a millionth (10<sup>-15</sup>) of a mole (however, it's still quite a lot of molecules!)

 ### [Paper](https://www.nature.com/articles/s41598-020-66240-1) / [PDF](https://www.nature.com/articles/s41598-020-66240-1.pdf)